GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Reproducibility: Benchmarks methods, Training Details and Hyper-parameters

 \looseness-1 \textbf{Computing Resources.} All our experiments are run on a single machine from an internal cluster with a GPU Nvidia Quadro RTX 8000 with 48GB memory and an Intel(R) Xeon(R) Gold 5218 CPU with 16 cores (at 2.30GHz).
 The operating system was Ubuntu 20.4.4 LTS.
 We estimate that to carry out the full range of experiments, comprising both prototyping and initial experimental phases, we needed to train around 11000 distinct models, which we estimate required 1000 to 1200 GPU hours.

+\textbf{GCondNet architecture and settings}.
+GCondNet is leveraging an MLP backbone model of three layers with $100, 100, 10$ neurons.
+After each linear layer we add LeakyReLU non-linearity with slope $0.01$, batch normalisation \citep{ioffe2015batch} and dropout \citep{srivastava2014dropout}: we tune the dropout probability $p \in \{0.2, 0.4\}$ on the validation accuracy.
+The last layer has softmax activation.
+The layers following the first one are initialized using a standard Kaiming method \citep{he2015delving}, which considers the activation.
+The GNN within \mbox{$\mathsf{GCondNet}$} is a Graph Convolutional Network (GCN) \citep{Kipf2017SemiSupervisedCW} with two layers of size 200 and 100.
+After the first GCN layer, we use a ReLU non-linearity and dropout with $p=0.5$.
+The permutation invariant function $f_{\text{agg}}$ for computing graph embeddings is global average pooling.\footnote{Using hierarchical pooling methods \citep{ying2018hierarchical, ranjan2020asap} resulted in unstable training and significantly poor performance.}

+We intend GCondNet's computation overhead to be minimal, thus our GCondNet retains the same training hyper-parameters as the optimised backbone MLP model.
+We initially performed hyperparameter tuning on an MLP.
+After selecting the optimal hyperparameters, we retrained the GCondNet with the same MLP backbone and training settings, using two graph construction methods, resulting in two variants: GCondNet (KNN) and GCondNet (SRD), as shown in Table~\ref{tab:main-results}.
+Consequently, the time needed to tune GCondNet is essentially equivalent to tuning the backbone model.
+Specifically, we train GCondNet for $10000$ steps with a batch size of $8$ and optimise using AdamW \citep{Loshchilov2019DecoupledWD} with a fixed learning rate of $1e-4$.
+We decay the mixing coefficient $\alpha$ over $n_{\alpha}=200$ training steps, although we found that $\mathsf{GCondNet}$ is robust to the number of steps $n_{\alpha}$, as supported by the statistical tests in Appendix~\ref{appendix:ablation-scheduling-interpolation}.
+We use early stopping with patience $200$ steps on the validation loss across all experiments.

-\textbf{Training details.} We present the training details of our method, $\mathsf{GCondNet}$, in Section~\ref{sec:experiments}.
-Here, we present the training settings for all benchmark models, and we discuss hyper-parameter tuning in the next paragraph.
+\textbf{Training details for all benchmark methods.} Here, we present the training settings for all benchmark models, and we discuss hyper-parameter tuning in the next paragraph.
 We train using 5-fold cross-validation with 5 repeats (training 25 models each run).
 For each run, we select 10\% of the training data for validation.
-We perform a fair comparison whenever possible: for instance, we train all models using a weighted loss (e.g., weighted cross-entropy loss for neural networks), evaluate using balanced accuracy, and use the same classification network architecture for GCondNet, MLP, WPFS, FsNet, CAE and DietNetworks.
+We perform a fair comparison whenever possible: for instance, we train all models using a weighted loss (e.g., weighted cross-entropy loss for neural networks), evaluate using balanced accuracy, and use the same classification network architecture for \gcondnet, MLP, WPFS, FsNet, CAE and DietNetworks.